Pura Vida & Farm-Powered Inspiration: Highlights from the 2026 Costa Rica Agritourism Tour

 Day Four — A Leisure Day in Arenal

-With a day to unwind, tour participants picked their own adventure — from strolling La Fortuna town to booking optional ziplining, kayaking, or fishing.
+With a day to unwind, tour participants picked their own adventure — from strolling La Fortuna town ziplining, or touring a local cacao farm and making our own chocolate!
 Sometimes, inspiration comes from simply observing local life at your own pace.

 Day Five — Mangroves, Crocs & Coastal Biodiversity